-My network tour allowed me to return to the Algarve for 2 months during the summer of 2018.
-I had secured a caravan for my accommodation and there was the possibility of the use of an electric scooter for my mode of transport.
+Thanks to that network tour & the people who connected with me, I returned to the Algarve for 2 months during the summer of 2018 with a caravan for my accommodation and the possibility of the use of an electric scooter for my mode of transport.

 I now wish I had organised some practice prior to my trip, as I was not used to this type of vehicle and I didn’t ‘take-off’ in a confident manner.
 I was kindly given instead, a state of the art bicycle by one of the ‘Ego-Rider’ team, for the duration of my 2 month stay.

-Ego Rider is the brand name of a particular type of electric scooter, being imported from Asia by Neil Allen and Michel de Wijze, the owners of this operation in Portugal’s Algarve.
-Along with their expert technician, Octavian (Tave) they test and prepare the electric scooter for the market and provide any necessary maintenance.
+Ego Rider is the brand name of a particular type of electric scooter, being imported from Asia by the owners of this operation in Portugal’s Algarve.
+They test and prepare the electric scooter for the market and provide any necessary maintenance.

 Their electric scooter is very ‘green’ in the environmental sense as it uses only electric power, costing very little to charge them (within 4 to 5 hours) and giving an average range of 40 to 60km.
 They come in many colours, red, black, white, orange, blue, yellow and green.
 There are also a few different models with different price ranges (up to €1, 375 at time of writing in summer of 2018).

-The speed is significant, as the owners explain that in Portugal (at time of writing), electric scooters that are limited to 25km per hour, fall under the same category as bicycle.
-An electronic vehicle which travels any faster than 25km per hour is required to be registered in the same manner as a motorcycle and must adhere to the same safety regulations with regards to wearing of a helmet!
+The speed is significant, as the owners explained that in Portugal (at time of writing), electric scooters that were limited to 25km per hour, falling under the same category as bicycle.
+An electronic vehicle which travels any faster than 25km per hour is required to be registered in the same manner as a motorcycle and must adhere to the same safety regulations with regards to wearing of a helmet.

 © Caroline Cunningham